-Active duty and reserve Members are required to adhere to the physical standards (including weight) set by the Coast Guard.
-Other Band Members have no specific physical criteria to which they must conform (other than Auxiliarists who desire to augment Coast Guard boat or air crews).
-However, the appearance of the Band is made up of the individuals that attend and participate in any given event.
-Unlike many other Coast Guard units where some personnel can carry out their jobs with little visual scrutiny by the public, the Pipe Band is almost always directly in the public's eye.
-Band Members are also often called upon to carry their instrument in lengthy parades or stand in formation for long periods.
+Active duty and reserve Members are required to adhere to the physical standards (including weight)

+set by the Coast Guard.
+Other Band Members have no specific physical criteria to which they must conform.
+However, the appearance of the Band is made up of the individuals that participate in any given event in uniform.
+Unlike many other Coast Guard units where some personnel can carry out their jobs with little visual scrutiny by the public, USCGPB is almost always directly in the public's eye.
+Members are also often called upon to carry their instrument in lengthy parades or stand in formation for long periods.
 Good physical condition is important.
-All Band Members are encouraged to pay close attention to their physical shape and appearance (including their weight).
-Not only will doing so improve general health and longevity, it will allow the Band to present a sharp military image when performing.
+Members are encouraged to pay close attention to their physical shape and appearance (including their weight).
+Not only will doing so improve general health and longevity, it will allow USCGPB to present a sharp military image when performing.